Stephen-Gates/chatbot/docs/user-group-children.md

 ### :fontawesome-solid-user:{: .grey } selects, "Group Accounting"

-### :fontawesome-solid-robot:{: .grey } Here’s what I found:
+### :fontawesome-solid-robot:{: .blue } Here’s what I found:

 ![](/images/chatbot-card-user-group-child.png)

-### :fontawesome-solid-robot:{: .grey } Is that what you were looking for?
+### :fontawesome-solid-robot:{: .blue } Is that what you were looking for?
 Would you like to ask another question about:

 - User Groups
 - Business Capabilities